clayrisser/linux-factory/README.md

 # deb-distro

-> a framework used to create custom debian distributions
+> a framework used to create custom debian operating systems

 ## Tools

-grub-emu - used to test grub without rebooting
+`grub-emu` - used to test grub without rebooting

 ## Dependencies